Thomsch/untangling-tools-benchmark/README.md

 To aggregated all the results in one file, run `scripts/aggregate_time.sh <out-dir>`.
 - `<out-dir>` is the directory where the repositories, decompositions, results, and logs are stored.

+## Tests
+- Python tests are located in the `test` folder.
+To run the tests, run `pytest test`.
+- Run `make check` to run all the checks (tests, linting, etc.) for bash and Python.

+Help with adding more automated tests is welcome! :)

 ## Adding an untangling tool

 Add a call to your untangling tool executable in `evaluate.sh` and update `untangling_score.py`.
 Use the existing tools' code as a template.